How to Organize Your Files: An Introduction to Personal File Management - The Mac Observer

 Exceptions: Dates & Backups

 If you use dates in a file name then I highly recommend using the ISO 8601 format, which looks like this: YYYY-MM-DD.
-This format is naturally self-sorting: Days and months repeat but years don’t.
+This format is naturally self-sorting as days and months repeat but years do not.
 Date should become the primary category, like so:

 [20200126][Work]-Article

-If you manually back up files (manually like dragging and dropping folders onto a hard drive, as opposed to automatically like iCloud Backup) then you can have [Backup] or [BU] as a primary category with the date you created the backup.
+If you manually back up files (manually like dragging and dropping folders onto a hard drive, as opposed to automatic like iCloud Backup) then you can have [Backup] or [BU] as a primary category with the date you created the backup.
 A backed up file name would look like this:

 [BU-20200126][Work]-Project 1